DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 4. **Datadog Agent flare**: [Datadog Agent flares][12] enable you to see what is happening within the Datadog Agent, for example, if traces are being rejected or malformed.
 This does not help if traces are not reaching the Datadog Agent, but does help identify the source of an issue, or any metric discrepancies.

-5. **A description of your environment**: Understanding your application's deployment configuration helps the Support team identify potential tracer-agent communication issues and spot misconfigurations.
-For complex problems, Support may request Kubernetes manifests, ECS task definitions, or similar deployment configuration files.
+5. **A description of your environment**: Understanding your application's deployment configuration helps the Support team identify potential tracer-Agent communication issues and identify misconfigurations.
+For complex problems, support may request Kubernetes manifests, ECS task definitions, or similar deployment configuration files.

 6. **Custom tracing code**: Custom instrumentation, configuration, and adding span tags can significantly impact trace visualizations in Datadog.

-7. **Version information**: Knowing what language, framework, Datadog Agent, and Datadog Tracer versions you are using allows Support to verify [Compatiblity Requirements][15], check for known issues, or recommend a version upgrades.
+7. **Version information**: Knowing what language, framework, Datadog Agent, and Datadog tracer versions you are using allows Support to verify [Compatiblity Requirements][15], check for known issues, or recommend a version upgrades.
 For example:

 {{% /collapse-content %}}